Are you legally driving in Costa Rica? This…

 Guanacaste, Costa Rica’s North Pacific Coast, is a traveler’s paradise.
 The sun never fails to shine in this part of the world.
 Volcanoes, stunning hot springs, and some of the country’s most gorgeous greenery may be found here.
 You’ll also get the opportunity to observe some of the local wildlife, such as monkeys and colorful birds.
 Guanacaste stretches to Nicaragua’s border, where you may cross and spend some time there during your vacation.
 If you prefer classic western movies on TV, you’ll like the western elements you’ll see in Guanacaste.

 If you prefer shopping, Jaco is the place to be.
 This town has some of Costa Rica’s most fabulous shopping and restaurants.
-While Jaco is a renowned tourist destination (which is only 1,5 hour’s drive from San Jose), it is also a fantastic spot to visit and live full-time.
+While Jaco is a renowned tourist destination (only a 1,5-hour drive from San Jose), it is also a fantastic spot to visit and live full-time.
 You may take peaceful nature walks.
 Take a trip to the beach to try your hand at surfing and take on the ferocious waves.
 Alternatively, bask in the sun for a few hours.
 Bring your sunscreen with you because the sun rarely fails to shine here.
 Many tourists and residents alike love ziplining, hiking, seeing the local animals, strolling around the lush gardens, and dancing the night away with friends and other visitors to the region.

 Locating the Ideal Residence